 convention, soundfile names are given a “.snd” extension.

-To read a soundfile into a Snd
+To read a soundfile into a Snd object, simply create the object and

 send it the readSoundfile: